-Raw feed from the plant source tank is either pumped or gravity flowed to the evaporator depending upon level in the source tank.
+Raw feed from the plant source tank is pumped to the evaporator.
 The feed enters the VC-300 concentrate tank through a solenoid operated valve with a manual bypass valve (V-51 and V-12).
-The manual bypass valve will be adjusted to maintain a nearly constant level in the VC-300 concentrate tank with the solenoid valve open.
 The tank is provided with four sonic level switches.
-As the level in the tank varies. the high level sonic switch closes the solenoid operated feed valve, the low level switch opens the valve, and the low-low level switch actuates a low level alarm and deenergizes the evaporator causing a system shutdown.
-The High-High level switch will actuate an alarm light and shut the main feed valve (V-62) to the system to prevent overflow of the tank.
+As the level in the tank varies, the high level sonic switch closes the solenoid operated feed valve, the low level switch opens the valve, and the low-low level switch actuates a low level alarm and deenergizes the evaporator causing a system shutdown.
+The High-High level switch actuales an alarm light and shuts the main feed isolation valve (V-62) to the system to prevent overflow of the tank.
+The solenoid bypass valve may be throttled so the cycling of the feed solenoid (V-51) is reduced.
 The feed rate to the VC-300 evaporator shell is set manually and the recycle rate back to the concentrate tank is controlled by an electric motor operated recycle valve in parallel with a manual valve.
 The solenoid valve is cycled open and closed by a sonic level detector on the evaporator shell.
 The C-30 concentrate tank is supplied by a side stream discharge from the VC-300 recycle line.
 The concentrate flow from the VC-300 evaporator to the C-30 concentrate tank is controlled by a similar arrangement of a manual valve and a solenoid valve in parallel.
 The solenoid valve is controlled by two level switches in the C-30 concentrate tank.
 A third level switch in the C-30 concentrate tank causes a low level alarm, deenergizes the evaporator system and trips the pump to the blender/dryer transfer tank.
 Discharge from the VC distillate tank is controlled in a similar manner.
 The level in the vaporizer flash tank is controlled by three sonic level switches.
-The top switch closes a solenoid valve (V-54) in the feed line, the middle switch opens the valve, and the bottom switch actuates a low level alarm and trips the vaporizer circulation pump and electric heaters causing an automatic shutdown of the vaporizer.
+The top switch closes a solenoid valve (V-54) in t the feed line, the middle switch opens the valve, and the bottom switch actuates a low level alarm and trips the vaporizer circulation pump and electric heaters causing an automatic shutdown of the vaporizer.

 The VC-300 and C-30 evaporator vapor domes and the vaporizer flash tank have liquid level gauge glasses for visual indication of liquid level.
 The level gauges on the vapor domes are equipped with sonic level switches that actuate alarms to warn of excessive foaming or over feeding of the evaporator.
-The sonic level controls chosen for this system are widely used throughout the industry to control liquid levels in hostile environments.
-They have no moving parts, are unaffected by changes in dielectric constants, perform well in high density slurries, and work well throughout a large range of viscosities.
+The sonic level controls chosen for this system have no moving parts, are unaffected by changes in dielectric constants, are expected to perform well in high density slurries, and work well throughout a large range of viscosities.